Alex-Symonds/adminas/README.md

 ##### po_edit.js
 Used by: job.
 Job page's PO section.
-Enables editing and deleting of an existing PO.
-(New POs are handled via a form.)
+Enables updating and deleting of an existing PO.
+(Creating a new PO is handled via a form.)

 ##### records_filter.js
 Used by: records.
-Enables the filter: opens the "form", turns the inputs into appropriate GET parameters, then reloads the page with the parameters.
+Enables the filter: opens the "form-like", turns the inputs into appropriate GET parameters, then reloads the page with the parameters.

 ##### records_list_toggle.js
 Used by: records.